- MIS Tutorial

 However, these programs are not optimal in nature, as they are experience-based techniques for problem solving.

 Most basic heuristic programs would be based on pure 'trial-error' methods.

 Heuristics take a 'guess' approach to problem solving, yielding a 'good enough' answer, rather than finding a 'best possible' solution.

 In group decision-making, various individuals in a group take part in collaborative decision-making.

 Group Decision Support System (GDSS) is a decision support system that provides support in decision making by a group of people.
 It facilitates the free flow and exchange of ideas and information among the group members.
 Decisions are made with a higher degree of consensus and agreement resulting in a dramatically higher likelihood of implementation.

-Decision Network: This type helps the participants to communicate with each other through network or through a central database.
-Application software may use commonly shared models to provide support
+Decision Network − This type helps the participants to communicate with each other through a network or through a central database.
+Application software may use commonly shared models to provide support.